Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want a place to leave a recipe so I can easily find it later. <!-- Testing Recipe Upload --> <!-- Tests Create and Read from C.R.U.D. -->

 #### Expectation(s):
+1. The recipe will upload and display correctly on its recipe page.
-1. Content fills appropriately and doesn't spill out beyond obvious borders.
+1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. Content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easily read.
-1. Recipe will upload and display correctly on its recipe page.

 #### Assumption(s):
-1. Tester will intentionally try to submit incorrect data to check for incorrect validation.
+1. The tester will intentionally try to submit incorrect data to check for incorrect validation.
-1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.
+1. The tester will create an account for this test, and will keep a record of said account.
-1. Tester has a PNG or JPG file under 500kb, a PNG or JPG over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
+1. The tester has a PNG or JPG file under 500kb, a PNG or JPG over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
-1. Tester knows what is considered invalid by this form.
+1. The tester knows what is considered invalid by this form.
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.

 #### Testing Step(s):
-1. Load **Index Page** of Fat Raccoon.
+1. Load the **Index Page** of the Fat Raccoon.
 1. Click on **Login** in navigation bar.
 1. Click on **Create Account** tab.
 1. Fill out all appropriate information and submit said information.